Ever wonder what to do with too many leftover deviled eggs? Probably not, because leftover deviled eggs don’t even exist.

 They are too delicious, and otherwise too fun to eat.
 But peeling eggs is not as fun as eating them.
 If only peeling were always like that magical time when you get the whole shell off in one piece.
 It’s stressful to pick off eight or ten thousand tiny shell fragments, tearing hunks of the white off as you go.
 Still, the peeling doesn’t even always deter us.

-Popping a deviled egg into your mouth, with its sharp, creamy rich yolk mousse nestled in their slippery modernist-looking egg-white vessels, somehow seems to make up for the inconvenience and next time you start to make deviled eggs, you can’t remember about all the shell fragments, and the rest of the process is pretty straightforward.
-But there are tricks to make it simpler.
+Popping a deviled egg into your mouth, with its sharp, creamy rich yolk mousse nestled in their slippery modernist-looking egg-white vessels, somehow seems to make up for the inconvenience.
+Next time you start to make deviled eggs, you can forget about those shell fragments with a process that's pretty straightforward.
+There are tricks to make it simpler.

 With some egg wisdom you can make the whole process breezy.
 When that happens, you might make them every time someone comes over to visit you, and many of the other weekend and weekdays, in between, including each and every brunch and holiday party you go to this year.
 In a few years, you might saturate your fan base and wonder what to do with leftovers.
 But until then, have at it.